PintoGideon/Adopt-Me/Readme.md

+# How to run the app
+Get your API credentials from https://www.petfinder.com/ and place them in the .env file. npm install npm run dev
+Happy Exploring !!

+# Credits:
+This app was created in a code along workshop titled "Intro to React v5" by Brian Holt from Front End Masters.

 # A complete guide to React

 An update can be caused by changes to props or state.
 These methods are called in the following order when a component is being re-rendered: